 After the meal and speeches it's time for the evening part of the celebrations to kick in.
 Depending on your venue set up they may have to turn the room around and make ready for the evening and the dancing.
 If you've invited evening guests ask them to turn up at least 30 minutes after your wedding breakfast – if for any reason your wedding breakfast overruns the last thing you want is to have evening guests turning up whilst people are still eating!
 During this time we can squeeze in a second little portrait session and get that early evening light at it’s best.
 Most people are milling around, getting drinks and letting food go down, so its a natural time to slip off for about 20 minutes (providing speeches haven't overrun).

 You can cut the cake straight after speeches or wait until just before first dance, depending on whether you want to wait for the evening guests.
 Either way it will only take about 5 minutes, to give time for your guests to get their cameras ready.
 Its then time for the first dance.
-This is the bit that kicks off the evening party and is the last of the ‘official’ parts of the day, after that its time to relax and let your hair down with your guests.
+This is the bit that kicks off the evening party and is the last of the ‘official’ parts of the day, after that it’s time to relax and let your hair down with your guests.
 Maybe throw some shapes?
+Definitely, throw some shapes!